n8n-io/n8n-docs/docs/hosting/cli-commands.md

 ### Disable MFA for a user

-If a user has lost their recovery codes you can disable MFA for a user with the command below, The user will then be able to log back in to set up MFA again.
+If a user loses their recovery codes you can disable MFA for a user with this command.
+The user will then be able to log back in to set up MFA again.

 ```sh
 n8n mfa:disable --email=johndoe@example.com